 Have These Lawsuits Been Successful?

 Yes.
-Here are some results from the last few years:
+While every case is different, here are some results from the last few years:

 Nearly $230 million for a group of FedEx delivery drivers